nhatthm/nhatthm.github.io/index.md

 - Poland
 - and...
 Germany

-If you're interesting in working with me, check this out https://www.hellofresh.com/careers/locations/de and drop me an email at `nt [at] hellofresh [dot] com`
+If you're interesting in working with me, check [this](https://www.hellofresh.com/careers/locations/de) out and drop me an email at `nt [at] hellofresh [dot] com`

-And just in case, you know, for networking ;) https://www.linkedin.com/in/thmnhat/
+And just in case, you know, for networking... [my linkedin profile](https://www.linkedin.com/in/thmnhat/) ;)

 Alright, that's it